HRS Core Interview Sample Sizes and Response Rates

 Notes

-1. The panel figures are based on the sample for which interviews were attempted in that wave.
+1. The panel figures are based on the sample for which interviews were attempted in that wave and exclude new cohorts.

 2. New cohort number cases reflects all individuals who were determined to be eligible for a baseline interview; number of respondents are those who completed an interview.
 The 2010 new cohort enrollment included a large expansion of the minority (Black and Hispanic) oversample.
 Panel response rates for this group have been comparable to the full sample.